 2. Try breathing exercises

 Seated breathing exercises can make a journey on the tube a powerful experience.
 Sit up tall, close your eyes, shut off the radio and simply be.
 Inhale deeply counting to six, upon your exhale count to eight.
-Every time you inhale feel your spine lengthening and the crown of your head lifting up towards the ceiling.
-Every time you exhale, keep the length in your body and notice how you can let go of the day so far.
+Every time you inhale feel your spine lengthening and the crown of your head lifting up.
+Every time you exhale, keep the length in your body.
+Notice how you can let go of the day so far.

 Being aware of our breath and muting the endless noises from our surroundings not only helps us manage the difficulties in everyday life, it also helps develop our wisdom and compassion.
 One thing I know for sure, you will get off that train feeling rejuvenated, fresh and calm.